PradHolla/SimpFileConv/README.md

 ```bash
 Sample.csv
 ```
-Note: You can also give a file manual location.
+Note: Manual location of the CSV file present in the system can also be given.

-The converted JSON format is displayed with the total time taken.
+The converted JSON format is displayed with the total time taken for conversion.
 # Secondary Implementation
 This is another implementation where user can convert using a GUI.